 There is a chapter titled “why cognitive behavioural therapy is everything”.
-Foran goes through common mind traps (cognitive distortions) and ways to get out of them, and describes our natural tendency to be biased towards the negative.
+Foran goes through common mind traps (cognitive distortions) and ways to get out of them.

 Other chapters touch on various other strategies, including acupuncture and medication.
-For her, medication played a helpful role, and she explains that often it will take a combination of approaches to be most effective.
+For her, medication played a helpful role, and she explains that, often, a combination of approaches is most effective.

 She also writes that we should prioritize spending more time doing what makes us happy and less time doing what makes us unhappy, like negatively comparing ourselves to others on social media.